Troubles du sommeil ou insomnie: Causes et traitements

 How to cure sleep disorders?

-Light therapy can resynchronize our biological clock.
+Light therapy helps resynchronize our biological clock.

 In the morning, light therapy stimulates the secretion of serotonin.
 Exposing our body to sunlight or a light therapy lamp will allow us to have sufficient serotonin levels to balance our internal biological clock.
-And this hormone plays an essential role in many areas: regulation of appetite, body temperature, stress management, pain, sleep rhythms...
+And this hormone plays an essential role in many areas: regulation of appetite, body temperature, stress management, pain, sleep rhythms, etc.

-Light therapy also regulates the secretion of melatonin at the end of the day to prepare the body for falling asleep.
+Light therapy also regulates the secretion of melatonin at the end of the day to prepare the body for sleep.
 Melatonin is the hormone that helps us rest and fall asleep.
 Exposing yourself to light stops the production of melatonin and allows the body to activate and wake up more easily.